cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 </ExpansionPanel>

-You have now used CosmJs's bank module on a locally running Cosmos blockchain.
+You have now used CosmJS's bank module on a locally running Cosmos blockchain.